gitter-badger/admin-docs/docs/source/installation.rst

 Install Tomcat
 --------------
 The Java backend of the Effektif system is executed using Apache Tomcat 7.
 Effektif does not support any older or younger versions of Tomcat than version 7.
+Furthermore, you have to use a 64 Bit version of Apache Tomcat 7.

 You can download the latest installation files for different operating systems from the following site: